 b.
 1937

-Ellen Nathan Singer received a BFA in acting from Columbia University in 1957.
-Soon after, she enrolled at the Art Students League where she was introduced to art of the woodcut.
-Drawn to “colors that build like gels on theatre lights” and the simplicity inherent in graphic design, Singer found her craft.
-Etching and aquatint came next where Singer found challenge and satisfaction in working the metal plates.
+Ellen Nathan Singer earned her BFA in Acting from Columbia University in 1957.
+A year later, she enrolled at the Art Students League, where she was awarded scholarships and discovered the art of woodcut—a medium she would go on to teach at the League.
+Inspired by "colors that build like gels on theatre lights" and the clean elegance of graphic design, Singer found her artistic voice.
+Her exploration of printmaking expanded to etching and aquatint, where she embraced the challenges and rewards of working with metal plates.

 SHARE